jparkerweb/semantic-chunking/README.md

   - `returnEmbedding`: Boolean (optional, default `false`) - If set to `true`, each chunk will include an embedding vector.
 This is useful for applications that require semantic understanding of the chunks.
 The embedding model will be the same as the one specified in `onnxEmbeddingModel`.
   - `returnTokenLength`: Boolean (optional, default `false`) - If set to `true`, each chunk will include the token length.
 This can be useful for understanding the size of each chunk in terms of tokens, which is important for token-based processing limits.
 The token length is calculated using the tokenizer specified in `onnxEmbeddingModel`.
   - `chunkPrefix`: String (optional, default `null`) - A prefix to add to each chunk (e.g., "search_document: ").
 This is particularly useful when using embedding models that are trained with specific task prefixes, like the nomic-embed-text-v1.5 model.
 The prefix is added before calculating embeddings or token lengths.
+  - `excludeChunkPrefixInResults`: Boolean (optional, default `false`) - If set to `true`, the chunk prefix will be removed from the results.
+This is useful when you want to remove the prefix from the results while still maintaining the prefix for embedding calculations.

 ## Output